 As part of this 5 County Regional Plan, a Solicitation of Interest (SOI) was discussed.
 It was decided by the Region that this was not needed.
 This Plan does not restrict where waste may be disposed at.
 Having multiple facilities available promotes competition that will help to keep the system cost-effective.
-As noted above, the disposal system is more than sufficient to meet the disposal needs of the Region.
-The Plan recommends the 5 County Region does not explore further waste processing/disposal options for this 10-year planning period.
+As noted above, the disposal system is more than sufficient to meet the disposal needs of the Region for this 10-year planning period.